ONSdigital/csvcubed/external-docs/docs/quick-start/qube-config.md

 There are two approaches to use csvcubed to generate a valid statistical qube:

-The **convention-first approach** allows you to create a qube with minimal or no configuration.
+The [convention-first approach](../guides/qube-config.md#convention-first-method) allows you to create a cube with minimal or no configuration.
-The **configuration-first approach** where you have the full power to configure your qube.
+The [configuration approach](../guides/qube-config.md#configuration) where you have the full power to configure your cube.

-This quick-start provides an overview of how to configure your qube using either approach.
+This quick-start provides an overview of how to configure your qube using the convention-first approach first then covers how to customise using the configuration approach.
 For detailed coverage of configuring a cube refer to the [Qube Config](../guides/qube-config.md) guide.

-## Convention-first method
+## Designing your CSV

-The convention-first method enables you to generate a CSV-W using just the data file, this must be formatted according to the requirements.
+The convention-first appraoch enables you to generate a CSV-W using just the csv file, this must be formatted according to the requirements.
 This approach is useful as a starting point, however the configuration-first approach provides greater control over the cube configuration.